GetJoeMalone/Shopify-Data-Analysis/README.md

-# Shopify-Data-Analysis Dashboard
+# Shopify-Data-Analysis
-Doing data analysis on a sample shopify dataset
+Data analysis on a sample shopify dataset

+I've included the Dashboard created from the analysis for review